 Invisalign Cost: How does it Stack up to Braces?

 If you’re banking on the Invisalign cost being a cheaper alternative to traditional braces, then think again.
 The price of treatment with Invisalign aligners can cost as much as $5,000, putting it on the same cost scale as its traditional orthodontic counterpart.
-Much of the cost associated with Invisalign boils down to the fact that it is essentially invisible.
-This added aesthetic component makes for a huge selling point.
+Much of the cost associated with Invisalign is because it involves sophisticated software and manufacturing techniques.
+The added aesthetic component makes for a huge selling point.

-Keep in mind that Invisalign may actually be covered by your dental insurance provider.
-Assuming of course that you have orthodontic coverage, which isn’t always the case.
+Keep in mind that Invisalign may actually be covered by your dental insurance provider if you have orthodontic coverage, which isn’t always the case.
 More often than not, people tend to opt for cheaper dental insurance options that cover the basic routine treatments.